 If you’re already familiar with my blog, thanks for coming back 🙂 If the blog looks a little different, it’s because I finally migrated from Blogger to WordPress!
 For those who aren’t familiar with blogging lingo, Blogger and WordPress are two main platforms you can use to run your own website.

 Regardless of whether you’re a new or old reader, here’s a little background on my blog and how I started making some money with it:

 The Story Behind My Blog

 I started blogging about 10 years ago, back when I was in middle school, trying to be a fancy ~fashion blogger~.

 Since then, things have definitely changed on the blog (I’m still pretty cringey sometimes, but hopefully not as much???).
 I kept posting outfits throughout high school and college, but I started telling more personal stories with them (crush stories and all LOL).
 Back then, I wasn’t earning any income from my blog, unless you count the occasional clothing freebie (usually from a sketchy online fast fashion retailer…).

 Beginning last year (Fall 2018), however, I started thinking about ways I could share my experiences from a more helpful perspective.
 I started writing more posts intended to help people solve a problem, like whether Couchsurfing is safe, or what French healthcare is like for American expats.

-It was just my luck, as I added those links in early July, right before Amazon Prime Day.
 Since then, basically all the money I’ve made with my blog is because of that specific post–whether it’s from affiliate links, or sponsorships the post has allowed me to get.